Yandex Cloud

 3. Set the CPU usage filter.

-4. Use the chart to find out the peak CPU consumption time.
+4. Use the chart to find out when CPU consumption became abnormally high.

 Hover over the highest point on the chart curve.
 You will see a pop-up displaying the cluster state details for the selected time point.
 The window will include the time point when the spike occurred.